Chad Frye: Biography

 Frye grew up in New Jersey where he had a love to draw from childhood, and was particularly influenced by cartooning.
 A friend of his grandmother's, cartoonist Al Hartley, served as a mentor to the young Frye.

 Frye Attended Bob Jones University in South Carolina.

 Career

 While still in college, upon the recommendation of Hartley, Frye landed his first book contract to create The Fun Bible Search Book...Find Rupert published in 1992 by Barbour Publishing ISBN 9781557483096.

 In October 1994, Frye's Find Rupert Again...the Fun Bible Search Book II was published by Barbour Publishing ISBN 9781557485199.

-Frye illustrated over twenty children's books featuring Fisher-Price’s Little People, Yogi Bear, X-Men, Mercer Mayer’s Little Critter, Michigan J. Frog, Disney's Cinderella, Lady & the Tramp, Toy Story, and many other well-known characters.
+Frye illustrated over twenty children's books featuring Fisher-Price's Little People, Yogi Bear, X-Men, Mercer Mayer's Little Critter, Michigan J. Frog, Disney's Cinderella, Lady and the Tramp, Toy Story, and many other well-known characters.

 While in South Carolina, Frye would be hired by a small animation company as a traditional animator for King's Quest VII computer game.